RedPointGlobal/redpoint-rpi/docs/readme-mcp.md

 <details>
 <summary><strong>Generate Overrides</strong></summary>

-Use the Web UI Generate tab to build your overrides visually, or ask the Chat/MCP assistant:
+Use the Web UI **Generate** tab to build your initial overrides visually, or ask the Chat/MCP assistant.
+To add settings to an existing overrides file, use the **Reference** tab to find the keys you need.

 > "Generate an RPI overrides file for Azure with MongoDB cache and Azure Service Bus"
 >